isomerpages/govtech-gobusiness/pages/blog/2022-02-16-post-puffs-peaks.md

 It’s a constant learning journey, she says.
 To better serve her customers, she took to updating the store’s Instagram Stories regularly of the quantity of bakes remaining.
 The team also placed a signboard outside the store that they could update, to keep queuing customers updated.

 ![baker entrepreneur](/images/blog/PuffsPeaks 3.jpg)
-<caption>While Ong experienced her fair share of challenges while pursuing her passion, she has no regrets choosing the path of a baker and an entrepreneur</caption>
+###### While Ong experienced her fair share of challenges while pursuing her passion, she has no regrets choosing the path of a baker and an entrepreneur

 “The journey was not easy…It’s a very steep learning curve, but very fulfilling,” she says.